gcadau/Electronic-Components-AI-Detection/READ_ME.md

                         Possible choices.
 See the <a href="#Gradient-Based-Optimizers">section</a>.
 			(default: 'Adam')
   --gradient_based__optimizer___learning_rate GRADIENT_BASED__OPTIMIZER___LEARNING_RATE
                         Learning rate of the optimizer to be used for gradient based optimization.
-It has to be a float. (default:
+			It has to be a float.
-                        1e-03)
+			(default: 1e-03)
   --gradient_based__loss GRADIENT_BASED__LOSS
                         Loss to be used for gradient based optimization.
-                        Possible choices: MeanSquaredError, MeanAbsoluteError,
-                        MeanAbsolutePercentageError,
-                        MeanSquaredLogarithmicError, SquaredHinge, Hinge,
-                        CategoricalHinge, LogCosh, Huber,
-                        CategoricalCrossentropy,
-                        SparseCategoricalCrossentropy, BinaryCrossentropy,
-                        KLDivergence, Poisson, CosineSimilarity, serialize,
+                        Possible choices.
+See the <a href="#Gradient-Based-Optimizers-Losses">section</a>.
-                        deserialize. (default: 'CategoricalCrossentropy')
+			(default: 'CategoricalCrossentropy')
+  --epochs EPOCHS
+			Training epochs.
-  --epochs EPOCHS       Training epochs.
-It has to be an int. (default: 1000) --gradient_free__optimizer GRADIENT_FREE__OPTIMIZER
+			It has to be an int.
+			(default: 1000)
+  --gradient_free__optimizer GRADIENT_FREE__OPTIMIZER
                         Optimizer to be used for gradient free optimization.
                         Possible choices: SqrtMultiBFGS,